 Sleep Better With These 7 Essential Oils

-Some essential oils I recommend to my patients to help improve their sleep
+Essential oils I recommend to my patients to help improve their sleep.

 Here in California, where my family and I live, we’re treated to a bountiful, year-round explosion of plant life.
 The bright citrus trees, the blooming roses, the clusters of flowering lavender plants all make for amazing sights—and scents.
 But you don’t have to live in Southern California to enjoy these fragrant smells, or to get the benefits that they can deliver to sleep and mood.

 Often, scents get overlooked as a tool for better sleep.
 Inexpensive and easy to introduce to a daily and nightly routine, there are an array of essential oils that can help you relax, mentally and physically, and make it easier for you to fall asleep and sleep more soundly.